-THIS IS OUR GENERAL PRIMARY (5-11) PGCE PROGRAMME
+THIS IS OUR PRIMARY (AGE 5-11) PGCE PROGRAMME

 FOR PRIMARY (AGE 3-7) PGCE, SEE 384L

 Our training programme is varied, innovative and inspiring.
-Through it, our trainees have access to excellent teaching and a variety of experiences in our schools.
+Our trainees have access to excellent teaching and a variety of experiences in our schools.
 Although we offer different routes to QTS, the core elements of our programmes have been developed over years of experience.
 Our programmes are highly respected and, as a result of this, in addition to our postgraduate routes, we also offer a BA(Hons) in Primary and Early Years Education with Birmingham City University (see UCAS undergraduate website).
 ‘Trainers and schools model excellent practice and raise trainees’ awareness, aspirations and ability to emulate this’ Ofsted 2013

 You will spend time in school every week, which promotes application of theoretical learning to your classroom practice.
 Training is front-loaded to the Autumn term, which means more time in school during the Summer term, to prepare you for being a fully-fledged NQT.
 Whilst in school, you will observe successful teachers; teach children in small groups up to whole classes; plan and deliver learning to children (with coaching and mentoring from your expert School Based Trainer) and join in with school-led training opportunities.